potatoqualitee/modules/SqlImportSpeedTest/README.md

 --------------
 Some SQL Server professionals are under the impression that PowerShell is slow.
 This module was created to demonstrate PowerShell's performance capabilities.

-This module has imported over 240,000 rows per second with ten-column customer CSV datasets and 580,000 rows per second with two-column CSV datasets.
+This module has imported over 250,000 rows per second with ten-column customer CSV datasets and 580,000 rows per second with two-column CSV datasets.
 This performance is on-par with bcp.exe, a command line utility known for it's super fast import speeds.

 See Get-Help Test-SqlImportSpeed -Detailed for more information.

 The results.jpg shows a sample run for me.
 The results tend to vary, but this was an average.
-Highest I ever hit was with the non-memory optimized Customers dataset at 242,317 rows a second.
+Highest I ever hit was with the non-memory optimized Customers dataset at 277,145 rows/sec (16,628,671 rows/min).
+That was a one-off though.
+Most average 230k/sec.

 Datasets
 -----